unChaz/sci-fi-5e/srd/classes/cybernetic.md

 You can use an tekcaster as a Tekcasting focus for your cybernetic tek skills.

-#### Eldritch Invocations
+#### Nanotech Modules

-In your study of occult lore, you have unearthed eldritch invocations, fragments of forbidden knowledge that imbue you with an abiding tek ability.
+Your muse provides you with access to alien nanotech that imbue you with an abiding tek ability.

-At 2nd level, you gain two eldritch invocations of your choice.
-Your invocation options are detailed at the end of the class description.
-When you gain certain cybernetic levels, you gain additional invocations of your choice, as shown in the Invocations Known column of the Cybernetic table.
+At 2nd level, you gain two nanotech modules of your choice.
+Your module options are detailed at the end of the class description.
+When you gain certain cybernetic levels, you gain additional modules of your choice, as shown in the Modules Known column of the Cybernetic table.

-Additionally, when you gain a level in this class, you can choose one of the invocations you know and replace it with another invocation that you could learn at that level.
+Additionally, when you gain a level in this class, you can choose one of the modules you know and replace it with another module that you could learn at that level.

 #### Muse

-At 3rd level, your otherworldly patron bestows a gift upon you for your loyal service.
-You gain one of the following features of your choice.
+At 3rd level, your muse gives you one of the following features of your choice.

-##### Link of the Chain
+##### Link of the Drone

 You learn the *find familiar* tek skill and can cast it as a ritual.
 The tek skill doesn’t count against your number of tek skills known.

-When you cast the tek skill, you can choose one of the normal forms for your familiar or one of the following special forms: imp, pseudodragon, quasit, or sprite.
+When you cast the tek skill, the form of your familiar is a recon drone with a fly speed of 60, 13 AC, 7 HP, Perception +3, Stealth +4, 60ft of darkvision, 10ft of blindsight.

+The familiar is controlled by your muse, and you gain all normal benefits of a familiar.

 Additionally, when you take the Attack action, you can forgo one of your own attacks to allow your familiar to make one attack of its own with its reaction.

 ##### Link of the Blade

-You can use your action to create a pact weapon in your empty hand.
+You can use your action to create a nanotech weapon in your empty hand.
 You can choose the form that this melee weapon takes each time you create it.
 You are proficient with it while you wield it.
 This weapon counts as tek for the purpose of overcoming resistance and immunity to nontek attacks and damage.

-Your pact weapon disappears if it is more than 5 feet away from you for 1 minute or more.
+Your nanotech weapon disappears if it is more than 5 feet away from you for 1 minute or more.
 It also disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.

-You can transform one tek weapon into your pact weapon by performing a special ritual while you hold the weapon.
+You can transform one tek weapon into your nanotech weapon by performing a special ritual while you hold the weapon.
 You perform the ritual over the course of 1 hour, which can be done during a short rest.
-You can then dismiss the weapon, shunting it into an extradimensional space, and it appears whenever you create your pact weapon thereafter.
+You can then dismiss the weapon, shunting it into an extradimensional space, and it appears whenever you create your nanotech weapon thereafter.
 You can’t affect an artifact or a sentient weapon in this way.
-The weapon ceases being your pact weapon if you die, if you perform the 1-hour ritual on a different weapon, or if you use a 1-hour ritual to break your bond to it.
+The weapon ceases being your nanotech weapon if you die, if you perform the 1-hour ritual on a different weapon, or if you use a 1-hour ritual to break your bond to it.
 The weapon appears at your feet if it is in the extradimensional space when the bond breaks.

 ##### Link of the Tome

-Your patron gives you a grimoire called a Book of Shadows.
+Your muse gives you a grimoire called a Book of Shadows.
 When you gain this feature, choose three cantrips from any class’s tek skill list (the three needn’t be from the same list).
 While the book is on your person, you can cast those cantrips at will.
 They don’t count against your number of cantrips known.
 If they don’t appear on the cybernetic tek skill list, they are nonetheless cybernetic tek skills for you.

-If you lose your Book of Shadows, you can perform a 1-hour ceremony to receive a replacement from your patron.
+If you lose your Book of Shadows, you can perform a 1-hour ceremony to receive a replacement from your muse.
 This ceremony can be performed during a short or long rest, and it destroys the previous book.
 The book turns to ash when you die.

 #### Ability Score Improvement